Yoga for Asthma | Yoga Therapy

 THE BENEFITS OF YOGA FOR THIS ISSUE (SYMPTOM CONTROL)

-Both studies, though, are congruent to Holy Yoga therapy’s principles in that it is not ‘medical invention’ but a complementary program with the aim of relieving symptoms.
+Both studies, though, are congruent to yoga therapy’s principles in that it is not ‘medical invention’ but a complementary program with the aim of relieving symptoms.

-2. Avoid poses which require ‘flexion’ of the torso and ‘closing in’ of the chest such as Boat pose, Head to Knee, Plow Pose and Seated Forward Fold.
+Avoid poses which require ‘flexion’ of the torso and ‘closing in’ of the chest such as, Boat pose, Head to Knee, Plow Pose and Seated Forward Fold.

-3. Avoid long, deep breathing or ‘ujayi’ breath if new to yoga and at the beginning of the practise.
+Avoid long, deep breathing or ‘oceanic’ breath if new to yoga and at the beginning of the practice.
 Let the body ease into deep breathing if comfortable.

 15-30 MINUTE FLOW